 Google AdSense is by far one of the best ad programs on the planet.
 Despite multiple alternatives, none has thus far consistently outperformed AdSense in terms of innovation, user-friendliness and overall experience.

 On February 21, 2018 the AdSense team launched Google Auto ads for everyone.
 This is one of the biggest innovation from the AdSense team in the recent time.
-In fact, Auto ads are expected to change the way you have been using AdSense all this while.
+Auto ads are expected to change the way you have been using AdSense all this while.

 - Global settings: What ads should be shown

-- Directory settings: Configure the kind of ads to be shown on the particular directory.
+- Directory settings: Configure the kind of ads shown on the particular directory.
 For example, on pagination pages or archive pages, you might not want to show matched content ads, and you can configure the same from the AdSense settings panel.
 This feature is called Advanced URL settings.
 You can read more about it here.

 Important things to know about AdSense Auto ads